 Take a Hike

 A popular local pastime is hiking on one of the hundreds of trails in the Bellingham area.
 There are trails throughout the city, as well as tracks snaking up and down the hills and mountains all around the county.
-Some popular trails are Artists Point, Heliotrope Ridge, and Oyster Dome, but there are many more at all levels difficulty.
+Some popular trails are Artists Point, Heliotrope Ridge, and Oyster Dome, but there are many more at all levels of difficulty.
 A full list of trails and distances can be seen here!